Sound Streaming

 Easy way

-The simplest way to use sound streaming, is by setting the sound.stream_enabled to true.
-By simply switching on this flag, your project will start streaming the sounds.
+The simplest way to use sound streaming, is by enabling the sound.stream_enabled setting in game.project.
+When this option is enabled the engine will start streaming the sounds.

-Note: If you have lots of sound files loaded at the same time, you may need to up the sound.stream_cache_size value.
+Note: If you have lots of sound files loaded at the same time, you may need to increase the sound.stream_cache_size value (see below).

 Runtime resources